Retail $65.00

 Tip the used AAA cells out of the barrel and into your hand, and dispose of, recycle, or recharge them as you see fit.
 Please do not under any circumstances flush them down a toliet or throw them into a salmon-filled stream or those tree-huggers might hunt you down and then beat the living tweedle out of you. ;-)

 Insert two new AAA cells into the barrel, button-end (+) positive first.
-This is the opposite of how batteries are installed in most laser pointers, so please pay attention to polarity here.
+This is the opposite of how batteries are installed in most laser pens, so please pay attention to polarity here.

 Screw the tailcap back on, and be done with it.